 Nothing gobby or gawdy added on.

-All work done on center, referenced off the bore itself to within .0005" of true center of bore axis, thus....
+All work done on center, referenced off the bore itself to within .0005" of true center of bore axis, and precision single cut lathe bored, thus....

 Nothing to be misaligned with the bore.

 No unsightly bulge.

-Uses only about 1 inch of effective barrel length.
+Uses only about 1 inch or less of effective barrel length.

 Expansion chamber design machined inside the barrel.